LoweloDev/QueryBridge/README.md

 ./start-dev.sh
 ```

-> **Note**: The `start-dev.sh` script automatically builds and installs the local npm package so the testing platform can import from `universal-query-translator`.
-This ensures the platform always uses the latest library code.
+> **Note**: The `start-dev.sh` script automatically:
+> - Builds and installs the local npm package so the testing platform imports from `universal-query-translator`
+> - Checks if databases are already running to avoid conflicts
+> - Uses proper host bindings for different operating systems (localhost on macOS, 0.0.0.0 on Linux)

 ---------------------------------------------------------------------------